Convergence of the Deep BSDE method for FBSDEs with non-Lipschitz coefficients: Conclusions

 \section{Conclusions}

-In this paper, we provide a posterior estimate to bound the error of a given numerical scheme for non-Lipschitz FBSDEs.
-We show that the proposed posterior estimate holds for continuous-time FBSDEs and further establish the estimate for discrete Euler scheme.
-Some numerical examples in bond pricing are presented to show the reliability of the Deep BSDE method.
+In this paper, we presented a posterior estimate to bound the error of a given numerical scheme for non-Lipschitz FBSDEs.
+We demonstrated that the proposed posterior estimate holds for continuous-time FBSDEs and extended it to the estimate for the discrete Euler-Maruyama scheme.
+Some numerical examples in bond pricing are presented to demonstrate the Deep BSDE method's dependability.

-We extend the results in previous studies \cite{weinan2017deep,ji2020three} to a broader class of FBSDEs arising from the pricing problem in financial markets.
-It is also worth to mention that the posterior estimate in \cite{weinan2017deep,ji2020three} requires the time duration to be sufficiently small.
-By adaptation of the four-step method \cite{ma1994solving}, we demonstrate the posterior estimate actually holds for arbitrary time duration if the decoupling field has bounded derivatives.
+We extend the results in previous studies \cite{han2020convergence,ji2020three} to a broader class of FBSDEs arising from the pricing problem in financial markets.
+It is also worth mentioning that the posterior estimates in \cite{han2020convergence,ji2020three} require a sufficiently short time duration.
+By adaptation of the four-step method \cite{ma1994solving}, we demonstrate the posterior estimate holds for arbitrary finite time duration if the decoupling field has bounded derivatives.

-Our next step is to extend the current result to McKean-Vlasov type FBSDEs where a careful analysis on the derivative of the decoupling field with respect to distribution is required.
+Our next step is to extend the current result to McKean-Vlasov type FBSDEs where a careful analysis of the derivative of the decoupling field concerning distribution is required.
 Another direction is to solve the Dirichlet problem of semilinear parabolic equations by the Deep BSDE method.
-The first hitting time of the boundary plays an essential role in the posterior estimate.
+In this case, the first hitting time of the boundary is critical to the posterior estimate.